kirkhoff/plugin-less/README.md

   packages: {
     'src/': {
       meta: {
-        '*.less': { loader: 'less' }
+        '*.styl': { loader: 'stylus' }
       }
     }
   }
 });
 ```

-In-browser LESS transpilation and builds should then be provided for any LESS files.
+In-browser Stylus transpilation and builds should then be provided for any `*.styl` files.

 Source maps support is included.